 But patience was rewarded.
 In January she started taking baby steps again.
-It looked so funny, I wish I had a video to show you.
-It was as if she was learning to walk again from scratch, and I guess that’s exactly what she had to do.
-But little by little it got better.
+Little by little it got better.
 She could get to the toilet and food bowl by herself.
 She could jump to the sofa if she could first grab the blanket on the sofa with her claws (her shoulder muscles got strongest first during the therapy).

 To this day I am not sure what got to her initially.
 We have heard similar stories of paralyzed cats in this town – maybe a genetic failure?
 But cat paralysis can even be caused by some trauma, an accident or falling from a high place.

-Then came more improvements.
-She could jump and do all kinds of kitty catty activities.
+We saw more and more improvements.
+Charaka could jump and do all kinds of kitty activities.
 By late February we were beginning to feel sure that she had got her head above the water.
 She had made it!

 And all this with the simple act of physiotherapy!
 Without getting that tip from the veterinarian I would probably have given up.
 I wasn’t experienced in cat rehabilitation.
 Today I recommend it anyone who is in a similar situation.
 Now we have a Charaka who is a sturdy, playful 10 months old cat with a very strong bond to her owners (and vice versa).